bmurmann/Ngspice-on-Colab/README.md

 # Ngspice
-Sandbox for experimenting with Ngspice in Google Colab
+Sandbox for experimenting with Ngspice & SKY130 PDK in Google Colab